Home>Heroin Addiction Treatment

 The Signs of Heroin Overdose

-While unfortunate, if you or your loved ones are concerned about a loved one’s use of heroin, it is crucial to familiarize yourself with the signs of potential overdose.
+While unfortunate, if you or your loved ones are concerned about a loved one’s use of heroin, it is crucial to familiarize yourself with the signs of potential overdose or develop contingency management and overdose prevention strategies.
 A heroin overdose can be life-threatening, and acting quickly when recognizing the signs of an overdose can be instrumental in getting the necessary help and enacting potentially life-saving measures.
 These potential signs of a heroin overdose include:

 • Unresponsiveness to light or other stimuli